43+ Employee Engagement Questions for Surveys & Focus Groups

 — December 14th, 2022

-An employee and their engagement within a team or company are of vital importance to every organization.
-If a company fails to foster a workplace experience that strives to drive employee engagement from within, quiet quitting may become a real problem, hampering productivity in the workplace.
+An employee and their engagement within a team or company is of vital importance to every organization.
+If a company fails to foster a workplace experience that drives employee engagement from within, quiet quitting may become a real problem, hampering productivity in the workplace.

-Gauging your workforce's motivation and satisfaction through employee engagement questions within surveys and focus groups can be an excellent way to catch issues early, act on the insights, and thus foster an environment of creativity, productivity, and employee satisfaction.
+Gauging your workforce’s motivation and satisfaction through measuring employee engagement with pulse surveys and focus groups can be an excellent way to catch issues early, act on the insights, and foster an environment of creativity, productivity, and employee satisfaction.

-Before jumping into what questions to ask, and when to ask them, it's important to understand the relationship between internal communications and employee engagement, so you can set your goals and objectives when gathering feedback and looking for areas of improvement.
+Before jumping into what questions to ask in an employee engagement survey, and when to ask them, it’s important to understand the relationship between internal communications and employee engagement, so you can set your goals and objectives when gathering feedback and looking for areas of improvement.

 The Relationship Between Employee Engagement and Internal Communication

-By now, it’s generally accepted that effective internal communication is key to employee engagement, and in turn, the ability to really listen is key to great communication.
+Effective internal communication is key to employee engagement, and in turn, the ability to really listen is key to great communication.
+Trust in the leadership team's ability to guide the company through challenging times and using data from employee engagement surveys to inform strategic decisions are crucial for fostering a committed and motivated workforce.
+Employers risk losing trust if they fail to act on employee feedback from surveys.
 It’s something we take very seriously here at Poppulo, which this year resulted in our award from the Great Places To Work organization as the best company in Ireland for listening to its employees.

 Employees Value Being Listened to by Management